Updated Sunday, May 2, 2021

 For the foreseeable future, we anticipate our lives to be shaped by a timeline set by COVID-19.
-As we await a vaccine, we face difficult choices between conflicting needs and imperatives.
+As we await vaccine distribution, we face difficult choices between conflicting needs and imperatives.
 If anything, we will exercise as much caution as possible, because we do not want to encourage the most vulnerable among us to choose between keeping themselves and others safe and participating in congregational life.